-Criteria JORC Code explanation Commentary Sampling techniques Nature and quality of sampling (e.g. cut channels, random chips, or specific specialised industry standard measurement tools appropriate to the minerals under investigation, such as down hole gamma sondes, or handheld XRF instruments, etc).
+Criteria JORC Code explanation Commentary Nature and quality of sampling (e.g. cut channels, random chips, or specific specialised industry standard measurement tools appropriate to the minerals under investigation, such as down hole gamma sondes, or handheld XRF instruments, etc).
 These examples should not be taken as limiting the broad meaning of sampling.
-Random rock samples Random rock samples were taken at surface which represented favourable geology and alteration to known mineralisation in the region.
+Diamond Drilling Drill specialised industry standard measurement tools appropriate to the minerals under investigation, such as down hole gamma sondes, or handheld XRF instruments, etc).
+These examples should not be taken as Random rock samples were taken at surface which represented favourable geology and alteration to known mineralisation in the region.
 Samples are variably weathered.
 Soil Samples Soil samples were taken at 50 m intervals from a hole 15-20 deep and sieved to -2mm to collect about 250 g of material.
-Diamond Drilling Diamond drilling was used to produce drill core either with a diameter of 63.5 mm (HQ) or 47.6 mm (NQ).
-A handheld XRF instrument was used to analyse the drill core at 50 cm intervals.
-Include reference to measures taken to ensure sample representivity and the appropriate calibration of any measurement tools or systems used Rock Chip Samples Representative rock chip samples at each sample site weigh between 0.8 and 1.2 kg.
+Rock Chip Samples Representative rock chip samples at each sample site weigh between 0.8 and 1.2 kg.
 Soil samples are taken at a consistent depth below surface and sieved.
 Soil Samples and Drill Samples Sample representivity was ensured by a combination of Company Procedures regarding quality control (QC) and quality assurance / testing (QA).
 Examples of QC include (but are not limited to), daily workplace and equipment inspections, as well as drilling and sampling procedures.
 Examples of QA include (but are not limited to) collection of "field duplicates", the use of certified standards and blank samples approximately every 50 samples.
-Aspects of the determination of mineralisation that are Material to the Public Report.
+Public Report.
 In cases where 'industry standard' work has been done this would be relatively simple (e.g. 'reverse circulation drilling was used to obtain 1 m samples from which 3 kg was pulverised to produce a 30 g charge for fire assay').
 In other cases more explanation may be required, such as where there is coarse gold that has inherent sampling problems.
-Unusual commodities or mineralisation types (e.g. submarine nodules) may warrant disclosure of detailed information Rock Chip and Diamond Drill Samples Rock samples and split diamond core were sent to Intertek Adelaide where they were crushed, dried and pulverised (total prep) to produce a 25-30 g sub-sample for analysis by four acid digest with an ICP/AES finish for ore grade base metal samples and either lead collection or nickel sulphide fire assay with AAS or MS finish for gold and the PGMs.
+Unusual commodities or mineralisation types (e.g. submarine nodules) may Rock Chip and Diamond Drill Samples Rock samples and split diamond core were sent to Intertek Adelaide where they were crushed, dried and pulverised (total prep) to produce a 25-30 g sub-sample for analysis by four acid digest with an ICP/AES finish for ore grade base metal samples and either lead collection or nickel sulphide fire assay with AAS or MS finish for gold and the PGMs.
 Weathered samples contained gossanous sulphide material.
 Soil samples were sent to SGS Perth for analysis by the MMI digest.
 The XRF data is qualitative only.
 A comparison between the XRF results and wet chemical assay data will be completed on receipt of final results.
 Drilling techniques Drill type (e.g. core, reverse circulation, open-hole hammer, rotary air blast, auger, Bangka, sonic, etc) and details (e.g. core diameter, triple or standard tube, depth of diamond tails, face-sampling bit or other type, whether core is oriented and if so, by what method, etc).
 Diamond Drilling comprises NQ (47.6 mm diameter) and HQ (63.5 mm diameter) sized core.
 Impact diamond core is triple tube and is oriented.
 Historical diamond core was not oriented.
 Drill sample recovery Method of recording and assessing core and chip sample recoveries and results assessed Diamond core recoveries for all holes are logged and recorded.
 Recoveries are estimated to be approximately >97% for the Red Hill Prospect.
 No significant core loss or sample recovery problems are observed in the drill core.